AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/store-data/streams/streams-view-data.md

 ### [By Count](#tab/tabid-1)

-To query range by count, select **By count** and configure the following parameters:
+To query by count, select **By count** and configure the following parameters:

 | Parameter | Description |
 |--|--|